Overview of common 1D barcode formats and 2D barcode formats

 • IMEI:

-International Mobile Equipment Identity, a unique 15-digit barcode used worldwide to identify mobile devices.
+IMEI stands for International Mobile Equipment Identity and is a unique 15-digit barcode used worldwide to identify mobile devices.

 2D Barcodes